 heater rated by its manufacturer to operate at up to 3,500 feet of elevation can actually run just fine at 6,000 feet.

 Following are a few models of these heaters with prices and descriptions.
-There are two small portable units in this list too, in case you don’t feel like going through the trouble of installing a bigger one.
+There are two portable units shown here too (on the right), in case you don’t feel like going through the trouble of installing a more permanent one.
 A longer list of heaters is here.
 If you end up buying a heater through Amazon, a few cents roll our way — thank you!!